nikitaNotFound/EasyFlight/README.md

 `TimeUntilBookingAvailable` | the time until user can book a flight' seat

 + ### Account updating settings ###
-`NameUpdatingInterval` | the time before user can update it' name again
+`NameUpdatingInterval` | the time after user can update it' name again
-`AvatarUpdatingInterval` | the time before user can update it' avatar again
+`AvatarUpdatingInterval` | the time after user can update it' avatar again

 + ### Files uploading settings ###
 `StoragePath` | path on yout local machine where files will be storing